Chukkallo Chandrudu

-It is produced by Alexander Vallabha on Creative Commercials.
+It is produced by Alexander Vallabha for Creative Commercials.
 The film stars Akkineni Nageswara Rao, Siddharth, Sadha, Charmme Kaur and Saloni Aswani.
 The music is composed by Chakri.
-Siddharth also worked as a writer for the film.
-Many scenes of this movie were shot in exotic locations around Innsbruck city.
+Siddharth also co-wrote the screenplay.
+Many scenes of this movie were shot in exotic locations around Innsbruck city, Austria.
+Chukkallo Chandrudu opened to critical acclaim, however due to competition from other successful Sankranti releases such as Lakshmi, Style, and Devadasu, it emerged as a commercial failure at the box office.
 The film was remade in Kannada as Sagar (2012).

 Plot

 The film begins in Germany, where Arjun, a joyful NRI, lives with his millionaire grandparents, Krishna Rao & Padmavati.
 For a long time, Padmavati has wanted to witness Arjun's wedlock.
 Arjun detests it because he firmly believes he will lose everything he loves.
 Tragically, she died one morning and Krishna Rao was devastated as he could not fulfill his wife's last wish.
 Though he seeks to convince Arjun, he does not reciprocate.
 Ergo, Krishna Rao quits, and Arjun finds his whereabouts in their native village.
 He proceeds to where Krishna Rao states to retrieve if he splices.
 Then, Arjun walks on by, promising to return with his spouse.

 Now he starts his quest aiding his baby buddy Puppy by selecting three women: Shalini, Sravani, and Sandhya, his childhood mates.
 Shalini is a tennis star, Shravani is a medico, and Sandhya is a women's activist.
 Currently, he develops intimacy with the three, introduced as a commoner Krishna, and they become pretty close to him.
 It throws him into a dichotomy when Krishna Rao affirms him to quest for true love as it's unique from liking.
 Firstly, he picks Sandhya and attempts to express her illogically.
 Being haughty, she rudely replies when Arjun calls her a tomboy and receives a slap.
 Next, he draws Shalini when he gets a phone from her airport.
 Arjun rushes but gets disappointed, knowing she is moving to Switzerland for a tournament and has a boyfriend.
 Simultaneously, he answers the phone of Shravani, who states her grandmother is severe and admitted to the hospital.
 So, Arjun lands therein, provides moral support to her, and covertly aids financially, too, when Shravani genuinely endears him.